davised/seqIO_extract/README.md

 # History

+v1.6.0 - 2017-04-18 - Updated code to use logging module.
+Added -debug flag for some debugging messages.
+Fixed some redundant objects in the FASTA/Q parsing section.

 v1.5.2 - 2017-02-15 - Fixed bug when attempting to translate nucleotide sequences from genbank format files lacking translated feature qualifiers.

 v1.5.1 - 2017-02-15 - Fixed bug with search tags introduced in v1.5.0.
 Upgrade to this version to eliminate the bug.